aoloe/cpp-qt-signal-slots/README.md

     ui->stackedWidget->setCurrentIndex(1);
 }
 ```

+That was simple! `make` and check if it works.

 Finally, we connect the second button,  and add the `ctrl-Q` shortcut for exiting our application.
 In the `MainWindow`'s constructor add the two following `connect`s: